But you also have many opportunities to consider.

 - In most cases, you’ll get your money back.
 To avoid foreclosure, most property owners pay off tax lien certificates.
 When the property owner pays, you get paid.
 CNBC reported NTLA figures of around 6% of tax liens ending up in a foreclosure situation.
 And only .5% of those are not redeemed before the foreclosure is complete.

-- If you do end up successfully foreclosing on your tax lien, you may have bought a property for a fraction of what it is worth!
+- If you do end up successfully foreclosing on your tax lien, you may have bought a property for a fraction of its worth!

 Drawbacks to Tax Lien Investments